Professionals Consumers Housing Observer About

 • GST returns

-• Active business account statement
+• active business account statements

-• Financial statements accompanied by a Review Engagement Report signed by a practicing accountant
+• financial statements accompanied by a review engagement report signed by a practicing accountant

-• Business license or articles of incorporation
+• business license or articles of incorporation

-• Audited financial statements
+• audited financial statements

-• Proof of Income (POI) (for verification purposes)
+• proof of income (for verification purposes)

-• Statement of Business (T2125)
+• statement of business (T2125)

 Recognizing that self-employed borrowers may deduct expenses, income from self-employment in the case of sole proprietorships or partnerships may be grossed up by 15% or by using an “add back” approach of eligible deductions.

-If the borrower has several sources of income the NOA should be accompanied by the T1 General to determine the source of income and if any of the income may be grossed up.
+If the borrower has several sources of income, the NOA should be accompanied by the T1 General to determine the source of income and if any of the income may be grossed up.

 Eligible borrowers